BLUE INNOVATION PROGRAM

 The program is designed to be fun and fast!
 Sparking curiosity and strengthening students’ problem-solving skills as they create solutions to real ocean-based challenges.

-This required 1+ Day "Sprint" is being led by nationally awarded innovation facilitator Erika Haskins who has worked with over 150 college and schools to provide a fun and engaged sprint workshop that will include hands-on experience in problem identification, ideation, idea validation, and early stage development with a team presentation at the end.
+The Weekend Startup "Sprint" is being led by nationally awarded innovation facilitator Erika Haskins who has worked with over 150 college and schools to provide a fun and engaged sprint workshop that will include hands-on experience in problem identification, ideation, idea validation, and early stage development with a team presentation at the end.

 Teams (2-4 students) will be segmented by middle school and high school, and with students who share the same interest and passion for the idea for a product/service/company to solve the problem they have identified.